“Memory is the treasure house of the mind wherein the monuments thereof are kept and preserved.”

 He was afraid of the darkness in himself.
 He hadn’t been trying to avoid killing people simply because he thought it was wrong, though he did.
 He knew he’d have to adjust some of his moral perspectives to this new world.
 That was inevitable.
-If you dealt with a different culture you renew deal with different expectations and morals and there was nothing wrong with that.
-He certainly intended to adjust whatever culture he found himself in to make himself more comfortable.
+If you dealt with a different culture you deal with different expectations and morals and there was nothing wrong with that.
+He certainly intended to adjust whatever culture he found to himself in to make himself more comfortable.
 Human beings did that every time they colonized each other, though he hoped he could be more subtle about it.
-He was afraid of the darkness because it would be easy to get in, especially when his only company was a raging psychopath.
+He was afraid of the darkness because it would be easy to give in, especially when his only company was a raging psychopath.

 Humans needed company.
 There were the occasional hermits out in the woods who never saw people for years, but there was a reason they were the exception rather than the rule.
 Almost every single human needed the touch and familiarity of other human beings.